 Set aside part of your meeting time to invite individuals to share concerns that are shared by multiple employees within your team.
 Let them argue their case.
 Listen, and make notes.

-You may not have an answer for the employee now, but give them a timeframe for a response.
+You might not have an answer for the employee now, but give them a timeframe for a response.
 Find those answers.
 Communicate your findings, and your decision, by the date you promised.

 By showing employees that you stay true to your word, you’ll quickly gain their trust.

 Your behaviour during your first week as a manager will influence the behaviour of your team.
 Even if you don’t intend to, you will be setting an example.

 Take a long lunch break, and your employees will start to do the same.